 The sudden shift to remote working has required new tools and exposed new security vulnerabilities.
 All around the world, we saw an increasing number of cyber attacks and threats taking place.
-Remote working means many people were using personal computers for work and business purposes, and so, products that are designed to keep personal computers protected became essential.
+Remote working means many people were using personal computers and mobiles for work and business purposes, and so, products that are designed to keep personal computers protected became essential.

 MSPs have also focused on increasing security measures for protecting password and identities for customers.
 Passwords on their own are not secure enough and can be easily compromised, so it has been a case of quickly deploying password management and Multi-factor Authentication (MFA), also known as two-factor authentication (2FA).
 MFA immediately increases security and ensures that clients’ accounts are up to 99.9% less likely to be compromised.
 In a few simple steps, IT providers can deploy MFA to help protect an organisation against breaches due to lost or stolen credentials.

 Beyond helping employees to work from home securely, MSPs have assisted companies in implementing cloud-based applications, and managing access and restrictions to certain applications, especially for furloughed staff.

 The spread of Covid-19 has made remote working the new norm, but will this be a permanent situation?
 Many employers and workers have started to believe that working from home will become more common, even after the threat of the virus is gone.
 It’s difficult to know what the final picture will be, but it remains a fact that, as offices gradually re-open after lockdown, more and more employers are looking at new ways of flexible working.